-Protein-bound paclitaxel is a medication that is prescribed for the treatment of breast cancer and lung cancer.
+Protein-bound paclitaxel is a medication that is prescribed for the treatment of breast cancer, lung cancer, and pancreatic cancer.
 It is a new form of paclitaxel that dissolves more easily, is less irritating, and can be injected more quickly.
 The medicine, which is given through an IV, is usually administered at a healthcare provider's office, a hospital, or an "infusion center."
 Some side effects of protein-bound paclitaxel include changes in heart rhythm, hair loss, and weakness.

-Protein-bound paclitaxel (Abraxane®) is a prescription medication used to treat breast cancer and non-small cell lung cancer (NSCLC).
+Protein-bound paclitaxel (Abraxane®) is a prescription medication used to treat breast cancer, non-small cell lung cancer (NSCLC), and pancreatic cancer.
 It is part of a group of chemotherapy medications called taxanes.

 (Click What Is Protein-Bound Paclitaxel Used For? for more information on what the drug is used for, including possible off-label uses.)

-Protein-bound paclitaxel is currently made by Abraxis BioScience, Inc.
+Protein-bound paclitaxel is currently made by Abraxis BioScience, Inc., a subsidiary of Celgene Corporation.

 Protein-bound paclitaxel is part of a group of medications called taxanes.
 These medications stop cancer cells from growing and multiplying by interfering with certain structures in the cell.